SudarshanVK/Configuration-Diff-Generator/README.md

 # How it works

 In **Capture mode**, the application will prompt for the `username` and `password` used to login to the deivces.
 The command output is stored in a dedicated folder that is created with the capture window parameter that was passed.
 If a capture already exists for the window, the application will warn and terminate.
 In the event that the application was not able to execute a particular command on a device, a warning is displayed on screen but the application does not terminate.
-The applicaiton also tries to parse the output using [genie](https://developer.cisco.com/docs/genie-docs/) and if successsful a json output of the command is stored.
-If unsuccessful, the output is stores as a text file.

 In **Diff mode**, the application generates HTML diff for command output in the provided capture window.It looks for any captures that are present in one window and not the other and a warning is displayed on screen for those.
 The results are saved in a dedicated folder that is created.